Bookmark and Share

 Habitat: Fields, farmland, moors and coastal marshes

 Special features: Short-eared owls have mottled brown plumage and bright yellow eyes.
-They are daytime hunters with long narrow wings, and are able to glide silently onto their small mammal prey.
+They have long narrow wings, and are able to glide silently onto their small mammal prey.
+Short-eared owls are diurnal so you could spot them at any time of day, but they're especially active early in the morning and then again late in the afternoon until dark.

 Rather than perching in trees Short-eared owls prefer to perch on the ground or on fence posts.
-They nest on the ground in thick vegetation.
+They nest on the ground in thick vegetation and are unique in that they actually build a rudimentary nest, rather than occupying a hole in a tree or the nest of another species.

 The 'short ears', which give these birds their name, are the two short feathery tufts on top of the head.
 They can be raised or lowered at will.
 Although they are not used for hearing, they are thought to be used as a communication device to signal to other owls.